 In this method of sales forecasting, you start by making predictions at the unit level and work up to an overall sales forecast.

-A bottoms-up sales forecast involves understanding how many units of a particular product you’re likely to sell in the upcoming time period, and then expanding that to an overall sales number.
+A bottoms-up sales forecast involves understanding how many units of a particular product you’re likely to sell in the upcoming time period and then expanding that to an overall sales number.

 To get the base number of units right, you need to rely on historical data.

-But, if you’re a newly formed company and don’t have historical data, you can make an educated guess based on your industry, product, likelihood of leads closing into sales, etc. The more realistic your educated guess, the more accurate your forecast.
+But, if you’re a newly formed company and don’t have historical data, you can make an educated guess based on your industry, product, the likelihood of leads closing into sales, etc. The more realistic your educated guess, the more accurate your forecast.